Qumran: Cisterns

 Many scholars have viewed the several large stepped cisterns at Qumran as ritual baths.
 This supports the religious settlement model.
 There are difficulties in understanding all these cisterns as baths, however.
 Qumran's water arrived perhaps twice a year from rainwater runoff.
 Water was one of Qumran's most valued commodities, and water management is an integral part of the site, as seen with the numerous cisterns and channels.
 If the large cisterns were ritual baths, the water would sit getting dirtier through ritual bathing throughout the year and was extremely infrequently replenished by the run off.
 The current state of analysis of the cisterns is still unresolved, but Katharina Galor suggests a mixed usage of the stepped cisterns as both ritual baths and water storage.
 According to the Israeli archaeologists Magen and Peleg, the clay found in the cisterns was used for pottery factory facilities.

+The construction of the Qumran aqueduct that fed the cisterns and the baths can be seen as an important chronological marker.
+Although there are some disagreements in this area, Stacey (2004) argues that it should be dated to around 95-90 BCE, which is during de Vaux’s Period Ib.

 Numismatic studies

 Coins from Qumran are one of the most important groups of primary evidence from the ancient site.
 Much of what has been written on the chronology, the occupational periods and the history of Qumran is based on the preliminary report and lecture by the original excavator, Roland de Vaux in 1961, which was translated in 1973.
 A tentative list of the Qumran bronze coins along with Roland de Vaux's field diary from the excavations was published in 1994 in French, in German in 1996 and in English in 2003.
 The first reconstruction of the Qumran bronze coinage, including a complete coin catalogue with up-dated and cross-referenced coin identifications, was done by Kenneth Lönnqvist and Minna Lönnqvist in 2005.
 Also in 1955, three very important silver coin hoards were found at Qumran.
 The first lot of the Qumran silver coins was published by Marcia Sharabani in 1980.
 The last two hoards located in Amman, Jordan, were published by Kenneth Lönnqvist in 2007.